Amazon's Brand-Building Abilities

 AmazonBasics is a silent giant and is evolving into a large business right before the eyes of their competitors.
 Amazon is able to leverage internal data to build these brands, as they know what their customers are looking for and are ultimately able to also counter the notion that private labels are the best ways to grow businesses on Amazon.
 If Amazon has your category and product in sight, they won't think twice to create their own version and sell it to the public.

 Does Amazon have a loyalty problem?

 Prime is wildly popular with Amazon's customer base.
 Amazon Prime has helped to rewire customer expectations and win loyalty from their customers as one of the most trusted services in the world.
 It's one of the things that the Seattle-based company manages closely, and if Prime is questioned it generally leads to a rebuttal from Jeff Bezos via twitter or a public relations piece.

 Amazon has cultivated customer loyalty as a pillar of their success.
 By offering a service that customers love, they are able to drive sales and provide customers what they require.

-Amazon’s success has also been fueled by high customer loyalty and brand awareness.
+Amazon’s success has also been fueled by high customer loyalty and brand awareness, which is a benefit of subscription services.
 The Amazon Prime subscription service continues to grow: One study released last September by Consumer Intelligence Research Partners found that 20% of all US consumers are Prime members.